-Workshop On Other Traditional Medicinal Plants for the Implementation Native First aid Kit- Search, identification, extraction, preparation, and use of wild medicinal plants of common use by local such as:: Piripiri leaves (Cuperus articulatus) - for Venomous snakebite
+• Workshop On Other Traditional Ancient Medicine for the Implementation of a Native First aid Kit-Search, identification, extraction, preparation, and use of wild medicinal plants of common use by local such as:

+Piripiri leaves (Cyperus articulatus) - for Venomous snakebites.
 Curarina Bark (Potalia amara) - for Venomous insects.
 Sanango Root (Sanango durum) - for Fever.

-Pichirina Sap (Vismia angusta) - as a Disinfectant

-Inside Fiber Bark of Machimanao (Ceiba species) - as Field Dressing.
+Pichirina Sap (Vismia angusta) - as a Disinfectant Inside Fiber Bark of Machimango (Ceiba species) - as Field Dressing.
 Oje sap (Ficus anthelmintica) - as an Antiparasitic.
 Hierba luisa leaves/lemon grass (Cymbopogon citratus) - For Dysentery or Gastrointestinal Distress.
+Kambo secretion (Phyllomedussa bicolor) - the peptides in Kambo play a pivotal role in various systems such as the gastrointestinal (evidenced by anti-obesity and satiety peptides), cardiovascular

+Kambo secretion (Phyllomedussa bicolor) - the peptides in Kambo play a pivotal role in various systems such as the gastrointestinal (evidenced by anti-obesity and satiety peptides), cardiovascular (showcased by antihypertensive, antithrombotic, and hypocholesterolemic peptides), immune (including antimicrobial and immune-modulatory peptides), and the nervous system (such as opioid peptides).